 Traditional fried rice benefits from the flavours of wok hei (that smoky, charred aroma you get from cooking at high heat).
 You can achieve this by:

-- Using a neutral oil with a high smoke point, such as rice bran oil, avocado oil, canola oil, or cold pressed peanut oil.
-However please also see my notes here on my choice for healthier cooking oils just below.
+Using a neutral oil with a high smoke point, such as rice bran oil, avocado oil, canola oil, or cold pressed peanut oil.

 ✔ Avocado Oil – A fantastic, heart-healthy option with a high smoke point (270°C) and a mild, neutral taste.
 Rich in antioxidants & monounsaturated fats.